Azure/azure-iiot-opc-vault-service/README.md

 ## Azure Industrial IoT Services

+## OPC Unified Architecture (OPC UA) Certificate Management Service

 [![Build status](https://msazure.visualstudio.com/One/_apis/build/status/Custom/Azure_IOT/Industrial/Components/ci-azure-iiot-opc-vault-service)](https://msazure.visualstudio.com/One/_build/latest?definitionId=44197)

-### OPC Unified Architecture (OPC UA) Certificate Management Service

-An overview about the OPC Vault certificate microservice is [here](docs/opcvault-services-overview.md).
+##### An overview of the OPC UA Certificate Management Service is [here](docs/opcvault-services-overview.md).

-The certificate management service for OPC UA facilitates a CA certificate cloud service for OPC UA devices based on Azure Key Vault and CosmosDB, a ASP.Net Core web application front end and a OPC UA GDS server based on .Net Standard.
+The certificate management service for OPC UA facilitates the OPC Vault microservice to implement the CA certificate cloud service for OPC UA devices based on Azure Key Vault and CosmosDB, a ASP.Net Core sample web application front end and a OPC UA GDS server based on .Net Standard.

-The implementation follows the GDS Certificate Management Services as described in the OPC UA specification Part 12.

-The CA certificates are stored in a HSM backed Azure Key Vault, which is also used to sign issued certificates.

-A web management application front end and a local OPC UA GDS server allow for easy connection to the services secured by Azure AD.

 ### This repository contains the following:

 This repo contains all components required to run a CA in the Azure cloud for your OPC UA environment:

-* **ASP.Net Core Certificate Management Microservice** to manage certificates with Azure Key Vault and CosmosDB.
+* **ASP.Net Core OPC Vault Microservice** to manage certificates with Azure Key Vault and CosmosDB.
-* **ASP.Net Core Sample Application** as user interface for the Certificate Management Service.
+* **ASP.Net Sample Application** as user interface for the OPC Vault microservice.
-* **OPC UA .Net Standard GDS Server** for local OPC UA device connectivity to the cloud Certificate Management Service.
+* **OPC UA .Net Standard GDS Server** for local OPC UA device connectivity to the OPC Vault microservice.

 A Powershell deployment script automatically builds and deploys the services to your subscription.
 By default, security is configured for a production system.

-### Certificate Management Microservice Features
+### OPC Vault Microservice Features
 - Production ready certificate microservice based on C# with ASP.Net Core 2.1.
 - Uses Azure Key Vault as CA certificate store, key pair generator and certificate signer backed by FIPS 140-2 Level 2 validated HSMs.
 - Uses Cosmos DB as application and certificate request database.
 Open database interface to integrate with other database services.